 Welsh Assembly constituencies

-32 council areas were established across the whole of Scotland in 1996.
-Their respective councils form the single tier of local government in Scotland.
+A total of 32 council areas were established across the whole of Scotland in 1996.
+These councils form the single tier of local government in Scotland.

 In the context of the UK, each of the four main subdivisions (England, Scotland, Wales and Northern Ireland) is referred to as a country.

-Counties were formerly administrative units across the whole UK.
-Due to various administrative restructurings however then the only administrative areas still referred to as counties are the non-metropolitan (shire) counties of England.
+Counties were formerly administrative units across the whole of the UK.
+Due to various administrative restructurings, however, the only administrative areas still referred to as ‘counties’ are the non-metropolitan (shire) counties of England.
 The English metropolitan counties, although no longer administrative units, are also used for statistical purposes.

 Non-metropolitan (shire) counties